matriphe/docker/README.md

 ## Nginx Amplify

-The Nginx Amplify using Alpine.
-Based on [their official repository](https://github.com/nginxinc/docker-nginx-amplify).
+The Nginx Amplify is compiled from [their official repository](https://github.com/nginxinc/docker-nginx-amplify).

 ### Usage